If the information you are searching for is not in this document, please ask.

 }

-You’ll find more examples by studying plugins like vhosting
+You’ll find more examples by studying plugins like vhosting or antibrute.

 This API is based on Koa, because that’s what HFS is using.